CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-4-Regulatory-Compliance.md

 ### Exercise 3: Creating your own benchmark

-Once you create your custom initiative, ASC allows you to add it as a security policy and provides two main benefits:
+Once you create your custom initiative, Microsoft Defender for Cloud allows you to add it as a security policy and provides two main benefits:
 * Security requirements represented as custom recommendations, listed under the recommendation list.
 * Track compliance status using regulatory compliance dashboard.